 Note in Fairbanks, you actually don’t need storm doors to protect from the wind, but to have some extra insulation.
 Without them you would get ice build-up on the inside of the door at 30 below (-34.4°C) or so.

-Back to the subject: Why is it so hard to take photos in winter in Alaska?
+Back to the subject: Why is it so hard to take outside photos in the Arctic?

 Currently, we loose 10 minutes of daylight each day!
 Living in the dark!